 The Gambian Press Union reacted in June to state-run televised statement made by Jammeh, saying his comments about Hydara were insensitive and calling for a renewed investigation into Hydara's murder.
 In another state television appearance last month, Jammeh threatened local independent journalists and referred to them as "rat pieces."
 "So they think they can hide behind so-called press freedom and violate the law and get away with it," Jammeh said.
 "They got it wrong this time.
 We are going to prosecute them to the letter."

-has managed to nail the coffin shut for press freedom in the
+has managed to nail the coffin shut for press freedom in the Gambia by arresting some of the last remaining

 The other convicted journalists are Foroyaa's managing director, Sam Saar, and assistant editor, Emil